How to Play Blackjack: Rules, Hand Types, Side Bets & More

 Whenever you score 22 or more, you’re said to have gone “bust.”
 It’s simply not allowed to score above 21 in blackjack.
 Don’t forget about soft hands, though.
 If one value is higher than 21, the lower score plays.

-A hand of blackjack, with just one player and the dealer, might look something like this:
+A hand of blackjack, with just one player and the dealer, it looks something like this:

 All the cards used in that round are discarded and not shuffled back into the shoe.
 You elect to bet another C$20.
 Here’s how the next round might play out:

-In blackjack, the dealer is crucial.
-They are responsible for distributing the cards, keeping the action flowing and paying out bets.
+Dealers are responsible for distributing the cards, keeping the action flowing and paying out bets.
 Everyone at the table is betting against the dealer’s hand.
 When playing a new round of blackjack, the dealer hands out two cards to everyone.
 All players receive theirs face up, while the dealer gets one up and one down.
 The dealer then proceeds to ask the player in seat one, to the dealer’s immediate left, what they wish to do.
-Ultimately, their role is to ensure everyone understands their options and follows the rules.
+Their role is to ensure everyone understands their options and follows the rules.
 At the end of the game, prizes are paid out by the dealer.
-While in between shoes, they are also responsible for shuffling the cards.
+They are also responsible for shuffling the cards.

 Newcomers to the blackjack table often seek information and advice about how to approach the game.
 So in this section, we’ll talk about playing strategies.